juhamikael/FileOrganizer/README.md

   "Excel": ["xlsx", "csv", "xlsm", "xls"],
   "Sound Banks & Presets": ["fxp", "nmsv", "spf", "fxb"], "PDF": ["pdf"],
-  "Misc": []

 }
 ```
-> # IMPORTANT!
-Do not remove "Misc": [].
-> - If a file extension is not listed in the configuration file, it will be moved to a folder named "Misc".
+> ## If a file extension is not listed in the configuration file, it will be moved to a folder named "Miscellaneous".
-> - If "Misc" does not exist, the remaining files will not be moved.

 ### You can edit fields, delete fields, and add new fields to your liking.